whage/thesis/thesis.md

 \pagenumbering{arabic}

 # Introduction, personal motivation {-}
 I started programming with dynamic scripting languages.
-Writing software in those involved lots of trial and error, edit-run-debug cycles with a lot of uncertainty even after I successfully ran my programs.
+Writing software in such languages involves lots of trial and error, edit-run-debug cycles with a lot of uncertainty even after successful program execution.
-My first real exposure to statically typed languages was at the university and it was C# and Java.
+My first real exposure to statically typed languages was at the university with C# and Java.
-First they felt slow and hard to work with but it didn't take long until I started feeling the benefits.
+At first, these felt slow and hard to work with but it didn't take long until I started seeing their benefits.
-The static type system helped write code more effectively and more confidently.
+Their static type systems helped me write code more effectively and more confidently.
 It forced me to think more thoroughly, it gave me confidence when changing parts of the program.
-I became more and more interested in the possibilities of static checking and type systems.
+I became more and more interested in staticly typed languages, the possibilities of static checking and type systems.
 I started wondering what features can programming languages provide to increase programmer productivity and improve software quality.
 This curiosity led me to choosing type systems as the topic of this work.
 My goal with this thesis is to gain a more fundamental understanding of the semantics of programming languages, the structures and algorithms behind them.
 First, I'll survey the history and theoretical background of type systems.
 I'll look at how type systems evolved, and how they can be categorized.
+I'll demonstrate, through example programs the benefits of static type systems.
 I'll compare the type systems of widely used programming languages and will try to give an overview of the possibilities of recent advances in type systems and programming language design.

 # Hypotheses {-}
-1. Untyped languages have no advantages compared to typed ones. **TODO: Why are types missing from assemblers?**
-2. Static type checking can measurably increase programmer productivity. **TODO: Likely false, there seems to be no evidence**
+1. Static type checking can measurably increase programmer productivity. **TODO: Likely false, there seems to be no evidence**
-3. Using statically typed languages results in more reliable software.
+2. Using statically typed languages results in more reliable software.
+3. Despite their advantages, languages featuring advanced type systems are rarely used in the industry because of cultural reasons.

 \pagebreak